For generations, Filipino nurses have been on America’s front lines

 At the onset of the pandemic, Morton used her photographs to show the world inside of a Baltimore hospital, chronicling how she and everyone around her adjusted to new regulations and processes, and how the threat of infection loomed over the quiet moments at home with her partner, who is also a nurse.

-Her current project, “Diaspora on the Frontlines” — funded by a National Geographic grant — is an extension of that earlier work.
+Her current project, “Diaspora on the Frontlines” — supported by the National Geographic Society’s Covid-19 Emergency Fund for Journalists — is an extension of that earlier work.
 It seeks to reveal the inner lives of Filipino nurses and their families beyond stories of trauma.

 When Morton was younger, she says she was often asked questions such as: “Why is your English so good?
 Why are there so many Filipino nurses?
 Why are you here taking our jobs?”
 They’re the kind of questions many immigrants like her encountered; questions to which she only had vague answers.
 But the deeper she dove into researching the history that informed this project — the connections that continue to tie the United States and the Philippines together — the more she found a foothold into those answers.